What exactly is an accommodation?

 What if I am unable to proctor the student's exams?

 If you are unable to proctor the student’s exams because of their need for accommodations, alternative testing arrangements can be made with the Accessibility Services.
 Students are responsible for setting up a testing time three school days prior to each exam they need to take with Accessibility Services.
 Once the student sets up a testing appointment with Accessibility Services, you will be emailed a confirmation of the scheduled exam.

 Once you receive the appointment confirmation, you are responsible to provide Accessibility Services with the exam prior to the scheduled time.
 Additionally, please notify Accessibility Services with any specific instructions for the exam (for example, open book, use of notes, use of calculators, no cell phones, etc.)

 When the student has completed the exam, it will be promptly returned to you.
 Additionally, you will be notified immediately if the student does not arrive for the exam.

 If a student has note taking accommodations, do I have to give them notes when they are absent?

 Instructors and note takers are not obligated to give students notes for the times they are not in class unless prior arrangements have been made.
-If the student begins missing class regularly, the faculty or staff member should notify Disability Services.
+If the student begins missing class regularly, the faculty or staff member should notify Accessibility Services.

 How does an instructor accommodate the need for a scribe or reader?

-If a student needs a scribe or reader for an exam, the test can be administered in Disability Services where a staff member will provide the accommodation to them.
+If a student needs a scribe or reader for an exam, the test can be administered in Accessibility Services where a staff member will provide the accommodation to them.
 Scribes and readers do not assist the student with course content and are only used to either write what the student says, or read the exam questions aloud.
 Whenever possible, we scan the exam into e-text and use Assistive Technology to administer exams.